The Best Coffee Shops In South London

 Delicious cakes and a three-time ‘Time Out Love London’ winner.

 A big hit amongst locals, The Archie Parker kept coming up again and again during my research.
-It’s beautifully furbished and has a seriously delicious menu with ingredients locally sourced.
+It’s beautifully furnished and has a seriously delicious menu with ingredients locally sourced.

-You can also hire it as a party venue once its closed – from 4pm.
-Nominated ‘Best Coffee in Lewisham’ by local foodie @LewishamLicks.
+You can also hire it as a party venue once it closes at 4 pm.
+The place has been nominated ‘Best Coffee in Lewisham’ by local foodie LewishamLicks.

 A little on the eccentric side, but family friendly and award winning never the less.
 Most SE Londoners will either have been there or know of it.